Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How is bedwetting treated?

-- Medicines may help your child's bladder hold more urine, or decrease the amount of urine his body makes at night.
+- Medicines can help your child's bladder hold more urine, or decrease the amount of urine made at night.

 How can I help manage my child's bedwetting?

 - Give your child a reward for each dry night.
-If your child is old enough, have him help you change his sheets.
+If your child is old enough, have him or her help you change the sheets.
 Never punish or shame your child for wetting the bed.

 - Remind your child to urinate every 2 hours , or at least 3 times during the school day.
-He should also urinate right before he goes to bed each night.
-Encourage him to have a bowel movement every day.
+Your child should also urinate right before he or she goes to bed each night.
+Encourage your child to have a bowel movement every day.

 - Limit the amount of liquid your child drinks in the late afternoon and evening.

 When should I contact my child's healthcare provider?